-Nu Draconis is a binary star composed of ν1 Draconis and ν2 Draconis, two similar white class A stars separated by 62 arc seconds.
+Nu Draconis is a binary star composed of ν1 Draconis and ν2 Draconis, two similar white A-type stars separated by 62 arc seconds.
 The first component is a hydrogen fusing dwarf of the spectral type A6 and the second component is an A4 class dwarf and has a dimmer, low mass companion that completes an orbit every 38.6 days.

 The system has a combined apparent magnitude of 4.13

-Arrakis – μ Draconis (Mu Draconis)
+Alrakis – μ Draconis (Mu Draconis)

 Mu Draconis is another double star in Draco.
-The system is composed of two F7V class stars and has a combined apparent visual magnitude of 4.92.
+The system is composed of two F7V class stars and has a combined apparent magnitude of 4.92.
 It is about 85 light years distant.

 26 Draconis is a triple star system composed of a spectroscopic double star with an orbital period of 76 years and composite spectral classification G0V.
 The stars belong to the spectral classes F9V and K3V.
 The third star in the system is a red dwarf of the spectral type M1V, separated from the main pair by 12.2 arc seconds.
 The three stars share a common proper motion.
 They are suspected to be members of the Ursa Major Moving Group.
 The system lies some 46 light years from Earth.